jonbakerlab/beetroot-microcosms/supplemental-code.md

   --o-tree unrooted-tree.qza \
   --o-rooted-tree rooted-tree.qza
 ```

-## Weighted and Unweighted Unifrac emperor plots and permanova
 ### Filtering the featureTable and rooted phylogenetic tree
 Through some trouble shooting, it was found that there were feature IDs in the feature tables that did not have a corresponding leaf in the rooted tree file.
 Fortunately, these missing species were relatively low in abundance.
 These species were filtered out based on a frequency count of reads less than 200.
 This was done using the `feature-table filter-feature` function: